JamesTsay-12/blog-site/_posts/2025-08-06-KRAS-EGFR-and-Drugs.md

 In my previous post about my family's cancer journey, I touched on how molecular diagnostics are reshaping cancer treatment.
 One of the clearest examples of this is the interaction between **EGFR** and **KRAS** in colorectal and lung cancers.
 Understanding this pathway helps explain why certain therapies fail—and why personalized medicine is essential.

-**Disclaimer:**  Much of the content here is the integration of my own research with assitance with AI.
+**Disclaimer:**  Much of the content here is the integration of my own research with assistance with AI.
 I'm working to confirm all of the information and references are correct.

 ## The Role of EGFR in Normal Cells